 - Continued Surveillance.
-In fiscal year 2024, Congress provided \$24.5 million to the National Violent Death Reporting System to fund all 50 states, Puerto Rico, and the District of Columbia.
+In fiscal year 2025, Congress provided \$24.5 million to the National Violent Death Reporting System to fund all 50 states, Puerto Rico, and the District of Columbia.
 Data from surveillance of all 50 states, Puerto Rico and D.C. will provide a more complete picture of gun violence in the United States.
 Congress should increase funding for NVDRS to \$50 million by FY 2027. - More Research.
-We are extremely pleased that from FY 2020 to FY 2024, Congress has provided a total of \$25 million annually to the Centers for Disease Control and Prevention and the National Institutes of Health for gun violence prevention research.
+We are extremely pleased that from FY 2020 to FY 2025, Congress has provided a total of \$25 million annually to the Centers for Disease Control and Prevention and the National Institutes of Health for gun violence prevention research.
 We must expand the collection of data and research related to gun violence and other violent crime deaths and injuries in order to better understand the causes and develop appropriate solutions.
 In FY 2025, Congress should increase its investment in this research by providing \$35 million to CDC and \$25 million to NIH for research into the causes of gun violence. - Commonsense Gun Policies.
 APHA supports requiring criminal background checks for all firearms purchases, including those sold at gun shows and on the Internet.
 Currently unlicensed private firearms sellers are exempt from conducting criminal background checks on buyers at gun shows or over the Internet, giving felons, the severely mentally ill and others prohibited from owning firearms access to weapons.
 APHA also support reinstating the federal ban on assault weapons and high-capacity ammunition magazines, which expired in 2004.
-In March 2021, the U.S. House of Representatives passed H.R.
-8, the Bipartisan Background Checks Act, which would expand background checks for all firearm purchases with limited exceptions.
-The Senate did not pass the bill before the end of the 117th Congress.
-The Bipartisan Background Checks Act has been reintroduced in the 118th Congress as H.R.
-715, and we urge both chambers to pass this important legislation without delay. - Extreme Risk Protection Orders.
+Congress should pass the Bipartisan Background Checks Act, which would expand background checks for all firearm purchases with limited exceptions, without delay. - Extreme Risk Protection Orders.
 ERPOs allow family members or law enforcement to petition a judge to temporarily remove a firearm from a person deemed at risk of harming themselves or others.
 Nineteen states and the District of Columbia have laws authorizing courts to issue an ERPO.
 Incentivizing more states to enact ERPO laws could prevent further gun violence.